Frequently Asked Questions

 What topics does CLOSER Discovery use?

-You can see the complete list of topics on the CLOSER Technical Wiki Controlled Vocabularies pages.
+The complete list can be found on the Topic pages of the CLOSER Technical Wiki.
 CLOSER Discovery contains information from studies traditionally considered social and biomedical.
 Therefore the source of these is an amalgamation of HASSET and MESH.

 How many topics are linked to each question/variable?